fncbook/fnc/appendix/glossary.md

 : Ratio of the size of change in the output of a function to the size of change in the input that produced it. (@definition-condition-number)

 cubic spline
-: Piecewise cubic function with two globally continuous derivatives, most often used for interpolation or approximation. (@definition-cubic-spline)
+: Piecewise cubic function with two globally continuous derivatives, most often used for interpolation or approximation. (@definition-cubicspline)

 diagonalizable matrix
 : Matrix that admits an eigenvalue decomposition.
 Also known as *nondefective*. (@definition-evd)